 Office: CPR 335

-After many years of teaching and research in Rhetoric for a variety of English departments, I am now in the unusual position of holding a joint appointment in English and in USF’s new Patel College of Global Sustainability (PCGS).
-Why serve one master when you can have two?
-Realistically however, this arrangement allows me to formalize what I have been doing for a number of years.
+After many years of teaching and research in rhetoric for a variety of English departments, I am now in the unusual position of working in both the English and in USF’s new Patel College of Global Sustainability (PCGS).
+This arrangement allows me to formalize what I have been doing for a number of years.
 Before coming to USF in 2010, I worked in interdisciplinary teams on research projects in agroeosystem management and sustainable biofuel development at Iowa State University.
 And I was a “faculty affiliate” in statistics at the Los Alamos National Laboratory for a number of years.
 I like doing rhetoric of science that is engaged with the doing of science and has a specific intellectual or practical site.

 Like some scholars in Rhetoric and in Science Studies, e.g. Bruno Latour, Collins and Evans, Celest Condit, I have come to realize that rhetorical research and practice has opportunities and responsibilities for doing engaged research in science, sustainability, policy making.
 This is neither straight forward nor easy.
 And I wouldn’t want to suggest that this is the only type of work we as a discipline should be doing.
 But in the face of what Latour calls “ecocide,” it is a growing and badly needed form of intellectual and political engagement.
 Over the last few years, I have published co-authored articles in journals such as Sustainable Agriculture, Journal of Soil and Water Conservation, and the Journal of Geophysical Research.
 (And I do also publish in Rhetoric journals and books.)
 And I have conducted workshops on sustainable biofuel development with scientists, farmers and policy makers in an attempt to make progress on important issues in sustainability.

 In my current position, I teach graduate seminars in “Rhetoric of Science,” Rhetoric and New Materialism” and in “Cultural Studies and Rhetoric” for the English department.
 And I direct dissertations and MA theses in rhetoric of science and rhetorical theory.
 But I also teach in the College of Sustainability.
 Along with one of the rhetoric programs advanced doctoral students, I teach PCSG’s required course on “Communicating the Value of Sustainability.”
-Better yet, I work with a number of colleagues on interdisciplinary research projects in sustainability, and I am in the process of building the new college’s “Applied Rhetoric of Science and Sustainability” research initiative.
-This project brings together faculty and graduate students in disciplines such as Rhetoric, Sociology, Government, Women and Gender Studies to work on research in global sustainability and communication.
-We are constantly looking for faculty with the intellectual skills and interest in interdisciplinary research.
+I also work with a number of colleagues on interdisciplinary research projects in sustainability and climate change communication.

 One benefit of being a full professor is that I can afford to “boldly go where no one (or relatively few) have gone before.”
 Being in both the rhetoric program and the Patel College offers me a unique opportunity, and it is one I share with my colleagues and graduate students as much as possible.